PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Binary
   [Binary Code](https://en.wikipedia.org/wiki/Binary_code) is a sequence of 1's and 0's.
 Each one `1` or `0` is called a bit.
 A computer will read a specific number of bits (e.g. 64) at a time.
 Differnt sequences are differnt instructions to the CPU.

+Binary File
+  File containing only binary code.

 Camel Case
   [Camel Case](https://en.wikipedia.org/wiki/Camel_case) is one of the naming conventions used to improve the readability of code, whilst avoiding underscores.

 Class
   more basic    ;A blueprint for creating objects, encapsulating data (attributes) and functions (methods).

 Code Block
   Sequence of {term}`statements` inclosed by curly braces `{}`.
 Also called a {term}`compound statement`.